These Projects Will Save Considerable Home-Energy Usage, but Have High Upfront Costs

 - Energy savings: For most homes, less than $50 per year.

-If you want to add or replace a central A/C or heat pump unit, in the Chicago area it usually doesn’t make financial sense to pay extra for a highly energy efficient model.
-The most efficient options usually cost nearly $3,000 more than minimally efficient ones to attain modest energy-cost savings of less than $50 per year.
+If you want to add or replace a central A/C or heat pump unit, in the Delaware Valley area it usually doesn’t make financial sense to pay extra for a highly energy efficient model.
+For air conditioners, for example, the most efficient options usually cost nearly $3,000 more than minimally efficient ones to attain modest energy-cost savings of less than $50 per year.

 - Cost: Standard insulated vinyl models run $500-$600 each.